blackboard/anthologydevdocs/docs/blackboard/rest-apis/getting-started/mapping-entitlements-to-privileges.md

 ---
-title: "Mapping Entitlements to Privileges"
+title: 'Mapping Entitlements to Privileges'
 id: getting-started-with-entitlements
 categories: Learn REST
 author: Davey Herrera
 sidebar_position: 4
-published: ""
+published: ''
-edited: ""
+edited: ''
 ---

 If you are looking forward to map entitlements with privileges when integrating a new application with a Learn instance, you are in the right place!
 You probably saw this: